Chocolate Cupcakes with Nutella Frosting

 And well, the result is far better than “tasty.”
 In fact, the word “delicious” won’t even do this Nutella frosting justice.
 It is, by far, the best frosting in the entire world.
 The creamiest, Nutellaiest (I invented a new word today), and the softest frosting ever.

-I’ve already introduced you to a homemade chocolate cupcake recipe.
+I’ve already introduced you to my homemade chocolate cupcakes with mint chocolate chip frosting.
 If you’re new around these parts, you don’t want to miss that post.
 The cupcakes are very simple to make with easy, convenient ingredients.
 They are moist with an intense chocolate flavor.
 Be careful not to overbake them because they will quickly dry out.

 I used the same chocolate cupcake recipe for today’s cupcakes.
 Chocolate cupcake + Nutella frosting.
 Chocolate on top of chocolate!